IIITLucknowSWEngg/CSITTeam004/Assignment1/Project.md

 ### **2. Methodology**

 #### **2.1 Development Approach**
 The Agile methodology will be employed to ensure iterative and incremental development, focusing on collaboration and flexibility.
+- **Include new features**: Identify AI tools for mood-based recommendations, explore anti-screenshot protection solutions, and define implementation for interactive product tags.

 #### **2.2 Phases of Development**
 1. **Planning**